2022/23 Taught Postgraduate Programme Catalogue

 Total credits: 180

-A bachelor degree with 2:1 (hons) in physics or related subject such as engineering, chemistry, geophysics, natural sciences or mathematics.
-A bachelor degree with 2:2 (hons) in physics, dependent on transcript.
+A bachelor degree with 2:1 (hons) in physics or a related subject (such as geophysics, natural sciences, or mathematics).

 All applicants will need to have GCSE English Language at grade C or above, or an appropriate English language qualification.